 An academic background in business, economics and finance is an essential ingredient for anyone pursuing a career in the business world.
 The majority of college graduates, regardless of their major field, will be employed in the business world.

 The Division of Economics and Business at the University of Tampa prepares its students both professionally and practically for these careers.
-It offers undergraduate majors in accounting, banking, business management, economics and finance.
-In addition, the University has recently instituted a Master of Business Administration program for students who want to pursue their business training and education at the graduate level.
+It offers undergraduate majors in accounting, business management, economics and finance.